 Cold Sore Prevention

 When it comes to cold sores, the saying “an ounce of prevention is worth a pound of cure” is very true so knowing what causes them to appear is key.
 The primary reason is a weakened immune system.
-To boost your immune system, be sure to get enough sleep and try to find ways to combat stressors in your life.
-Consuming certain foods and being conscience of your diet will also give your immune system a leg up.
+To boost your immune system, be sure to get enough sleep, and try to find ways to combat stressors in your life.
+Consuming certain foods and being conscious of your diet will also give your immune system a leg up.
 Here are some good dietary suggestions for cold sore sufferers: